developer-ta/G-Genome-AI-Framework/docs/04_FINAL_RELEASE/G_GENOME_V1.2_MASTER_PACK/01_DNA/SEED_BOOTSTRAP_PROTOCOL.md

   </step_2>

 <step_3 title="Nutrient Absorption">
-Read the project-specific specifications in `docs/02_BODY/`:
+Read the project-specific specifications in `docs/02_EXPERIENCE_BODY/`:

-- Analyze any new requirements in `CONTEXT_SUBSTRATE`.
+- Analyze any new requirements in `CONTEXT_SUBSTRATE` (simulated by files in this folder).
   </step_3>

 <step_4 title="Synthesized Vision">